-6.1 The Council's budget includes significant income streams which are regularly monitored to ensure they are on track to achieve targets that have been set and so that remedial action can be taken at a very early stage.
+- 6.1 The Council's budget includes significant income streams which are regularly monitored to ensure they are on track to achieve targets that have been set and so that remedial action can be taken at a very early stage.
 The three main areas are Council Tax, NNDR (business rates) and Sales Ledger.
 Current monitoring information relating to these is provided below.
-The Council pursues outstanding debt vigorously, until all possible recovery avenues have been exhausted, but also prudently provides for bad debts in its accounts.
+The Council pursues outstanding debt vigorously, until all possible recovery avenues have been exhausted, but also prudently provides for bad debts in its accounts. - 6.2 Summary collection information is shown below:

-INCOME COLLECTION - OCTOBER 2023

-Actual Target Performance

-Council Tax Collection 62.93% 63.13% 0.2% behind target

-NNDR Collection 66.59% 65.6% 0.99% ahead of target

-Sales Ledger 4.70% 5.25% 0.55% within target

-Outstanding Debt
+INCOME COLLECTION - DECEMBER 2023 Actual Target Performance Council Tax Collection 80.17% 80.75% 0.58% Outside target NNDR Collection 81.26% 82.00% 0.74% Outside target Sales Ledger 7.48% 5.25% 2.23% Outside target Outstanding Debt